Originally Published in May 2012 in Writes for All Magazine

 “Because,” I say quietly.
-“It doesn’t happen like that.
-Jesus doesn’t help people like me.”
+“It doesn’t work like that.”

-“Why do you have to be so negative?”
-Mike says in a chastising tone.
+“Why do you have to be so negative?” he says in a chastising tone.
 “Nobody’s all bad.”

 “Never said I was,” I say.
 “Not that good neither.”

-I tense up as the voices in the confessional booth pause and the curtains flutter, the weight of steel in my pocket weighing my jacket down.
-The voices resume a moment later and I relax.
+The voices in the confessional booth pause and the curtains flutter.
+The muscles in my shoulders bunch up, the weight of the silencer in my pocket distinct against my arm.
+The voices resume a few seconds later and I relax.

-“We could leave right now,” Mike says and I sigh.
+“We could leave right now,” Mike says.
 “I know you got some money saved up somewhere.
-We could take it and just go.”
+We could take it and just leave the state even.”

 “I don’t know,” he says.
 “Canada?
 England?
 I always wanted to go to England.
 Heard it’s real nice over there.
-England would be good for you, for both of us.”
+England would be good for us.”

 I look at him and he stares back at me with his big blue piercing eyes.
-I try again to see through, see the church wall behind, see anything but him.
+I try again to see the church wall behind him, through him.

 “You know,” I say, cracking my knuckles.
 “I used to have a partner.”

-“Here we go,” he says, throwing his hands up.
+“Here we go,” Mike mutters, throwing his hands up.

 “No, Mike, really.
 I used to have a partner.
 Brown.
 Good man, Brown.
-You’d like him.”
+You’d have liked him.”